 You control the position of the blocks by using the arrow keys on your keyboard.
 You can move them left and right and also rotate the blocks or even make them scroll down faster, to save time.
 There are a couple of nice features that help you with planning the positioning of the blocks.
 Firstly, the area the blocks will land is highlighted.
 Secondly, the arrangement of the next three blocks are shown.

 Yes the game sounds easy and it isn’t too challenging to begin with, but it gets progressively more difficult.
 With practice you will improve and it’ll definately test your mental powers, during the process.

 If these two games are not for you, then no matter.
 There are tons more available and I’m sure you’ll find something you like.

 How ever you go about exercising your mind, isn’t important.
-What is important is finding something both challenging and enjoyable.
+What is important is keeping busy by finding something both challenging and enjoyable.
 That way you should achieve your objective of maintaining a good level of mental fitness.